-Hélène Abrand is not yet a brand. she is happy about that.
+Hélène Abrand is not yet a brand.
+She is happy about that.
 She is doing her best to keep entire.
 Difficult though when you know she is French, and likes Kali.

-She is currently better known as helenet, which comes from her inter(national)activity and nirvanet past: she's always liked to cross frontiers and discover.
+She is currently better known as Helenet, which comes from her inter(national)activity and Nirvanet past: she has always liked to cross frontiers and discover.